hadronized/blog/luminance_rust.md

 production using *luminance*.
 I want it to be a proof that the framework is usable, works and acts as a first true example.
 Of course, the code will be open-source.

-The documentation is not complete yet but I put some effort document almost everything.
+The documentation is not complete yet but I put some effort documenting almost everything.
 You’ll find both the packages here:

 [luminance-0.1.0](https://crates.io/crates/luminance)

 [luminance-gl-0.1.0](https://crates.io/crates/luminance-gl)

-I’ll write another article about how to use *luminance* as soon as possible!
+I’ll write another article on how to use *luminance* as soon as possible!

 Keep the vibe!